HodgeFormer: Transformers for Learnable Operators on Triangular Meshes through Data-Driven Hodge Matrices: A Transformer Model with Hodge Attention

 For the multi-head Hodge attention mechanism, we employ sparse attention by defining sparsity patterns based on local neighborhoods of mesh elements.
 Instead of computing the full attention matrix, this choice reduces complexity of the attention operator and aligns with the notion of the Hodge Star as a local operator.

-Let $x \in \mathbb{R}^{n\times d}$ a k-form on some mesh element, where $n$ the number of k-form elements and $d$ the feature dimension, and $Q, K, V$ the linearly mapped queries, keys and values respectively.
-For each k-element $i \in {1, \ldots, n}$, we define a sparsity pattern $S_i$, which is the set of key positions that the query at position $i$ can attend to.
-Then, the update of each k-form element feature vector $x_{i}$ through the sparse attention mechanism can be formalized as
+Let $x \in \mathbb{R}^{n\times d}$ be a $k$-form on some mesh element, where $n$ is the number of $k$-form elements and $d$ is the feature dimension, and $Q, K, V$ are the linearly mapped queries, keys and values respectively.
+For each $k$-element $i \in \{1, \ldots, n\}$, we define a sparsity pattern $S_i$, which is the set of key positions that the query at position $i$ can attend to.
+Then, the update of each $k$-form element feature vector $x_{i}$ through the sparse attention mechanism can be formalized as

 where, $A_{ij}$ is the attention weight between elements $i$ and $j$, calculated as $A_{ij} = \underset{j \in S_i}{softmax} (Q_i \cdot K_j^T) / \sqrt{d}$.

 To construct the sparsity pattern $S_i$ for each k-form element $i$, we extract local neighborhoods by performing breadth-first search (BFS) on the adjacency structure of the corresponding mesh element.
 In addition to local connections, we introduce random connections to further enhance the connectivity of the attention graph.
 Following the approach of \cite{roy2021efficient}, we select $\sqrt{n}$ neighbors for each mesh element, where $n$ is the total number of elements in the mesh.